 The user can customize the environment variables used by openSF and that are available to the modules and tools during simulation execution, tailoring them to his system.
-These variables can be set in the system preferences window (see Section 4.5).
-An environment variable that is always exported is \$E2E_HOME, which is described in Section 3.3.2.
+These variables can be set in the system preferences window (see section 4.5).
+An environment variable that is always exported is \$E2E_HOME, described in sec.
+3.3.1.